- QATestLab Blog >

 Software testing approaches that investigate the program structure and get test data from the program logic.

-Structural testing is sometimes mentioned to as clear-box testing since white boxes are considered opaque and do not really permit visibility into the code.
+Structural testing is sometimes mentioned as clear-box testing since white boxes are considered opaque and do not really permit visibility into the code.

 Glass-box testing is also called: